MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 <!-- ====================================================================== -->
 ## Determining whether/how a particular URL is classified

-The easiest way to determine whether a specific URL is classified as a known tracker is to perform the following steps.
+To determine whether a specific URL is classified as a known tracker:

-1. Open DevTools and navigate to the Console tab.
+1. Open DevTools and open the **Console** tool.

 1. Refresh the webpage.

-    1. You may want to clear **Cookies and other site data** first to reset site engagement scores and ensure a completely clean slate.
+   You may want to clear **Cookies and other site data** first to reset site engagement scores and ensure a completely clean slate.

 1. Look for any messages that read `Tracking Prevention blocked access to storage for <URL>`.
-    1. You may expand the messages to see the individual URLs that were blocked.
+You can expand the messages to see the individual URLs that were blocked.

 1. If you need to determine which category a specific blocked site is in, the easiest way to do this is to search for it on the [Disconnect services.json list](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/services.json).
 The entries are alphabetized, so scrolling to the top of a block of site entries enables you to find the specific category for a particular site.

 > [!TIP]
 > If you need to access the tracking prevention lists that are stored on disk, each may be found in one of two locations.